oVirt/ovirt-site/source/uncategorized/migrate-to-hosted-engine.html.md

       # yum install ovirt-engine

+### The cutoff point

+Now suppose we are ready to do the cutoff.
+We stop the engine on the old machine, backup, restore on the new machine, and setup there.
+Note that running backup does not require the engine to be down, but we do not want users to make changes in the old machine that will not be copied to the new one.
+We also do not want both the old and the new engines to try and manage the same existing hosts and VMs.

+On ovirttest, we stop the engine:

+      # service ovirt-engine stop

+We update our dns to point the name 'my-engine.example.com' to the IP address of the new VM 'he1vm'.
+Alternatively, if we did not have separate dns entries 'ovirttest' and 'my-engine', but just e.g. 'my-engine', we'll probably want to change the entry 'my-engine' to 'old-my-engine' and create a new entry 'my-engine' pointing at the address of 'he1vm'.

+Then we backup, still on ovirttest:

+      # engine-backup --mode=backup --file=backup1 --log=backup1.log

-Copied backup1 from ovirttest to oe1vm.
-On ovirttest:
+Copy backup1 from ovirttest to oe1vm.
+E.g., on ovirttest:

       # scp -p backup1 he1vm:

-Then restored the backup using a database I already created on another machine.
+Then restore the backup using a database we already created on another machine.
 On he1vm:

       # engine-backup --mode=restore --file=backup1 --log=backup1-restore.log --change-db-credentials --db-host=didi-lap --db-user=engine --db-password --db-name=engine

 This restores files and the database, but still does not start the service nor does other stuff which is normally done by setup.

 Note that you can also create a local database and restore to it.
-You'll then need to manually enable postgresql to start on reboot and open the firewall to be able to access it.
+You'll then still need to manually enable postgresql to start on reboot and open the firewall to be able to access it.

-## The cutoff point

-Now suppose we are ready to do the cutoff.

-On ovirttest, we stop the engine:

-      # service ovirt-engine stop

-We update our dns to point the name 'my-engine.example.com' to the IP address of the new VM 'he1vm'.
-Alternatively, if we did not have separate dns entries 'ovirttest' and 'my-engine', but just e.g. 'my-engine', we'll probably want to change the entry 'my-engine' to 'old-my-engine' and create a new entry 'my-engine' pointing at the address of 'he1vm'.

 Next, run engine-setup.
 It will identify the existing files and database and do an "upgrade", including fixing around stuff that restore does not do.
 Still on he1vm: